grpc/grpc-go/examples/features/encryption/README.md

 connection based upon TLS is successfully up.

 ### ALTS
+NOTE: ALTS currently needs special early access permission on GCP.
+You can ask about the detailed process in https://groups.google.com/forum/#!forum/grpc-io.

 ALTS is the Google's Application Layer Transport Security, which supports mutual authentication and transport encryption.
 Note that ALTS is currently only